 The project Sonica Sequence came to life in Cuba in 2012.
 In an abandoned lot turned makeshift soccer pitch in old Havanna Lisa Nordström met up with the percussionist Hanser Santos Gómez.
-Two musicians who had never played together before, never re- hearsed together and not even talked about what they were going to play.
+Two musicians who had never played together before, never rehearsed together and not even talked about what they were going to play.
 With the city’s soundscape as a backdrop they explored each other’s musical expression and the end product turned into the rst step on a four year long journey for Lisa Nordström.
-Sonica Sequence has taken her from Cuba to Japan, Cyprus and Indone- sia in search of musical meetings in everyday environments.
-In a karaoke bar, a busy subway car, a back alley or in the middle of a rice eld – all perfect settings for improvised musical gatherings with humans from different cultures communicating only in the universal language of musical expression.
+Sonica Sequence has taken her from Cuba to Japan, Cyprus and Indonesia in search of musical meetings in everyday environments.
+In a karaoke bar, a busy subway car, a back alley or in the middle of a rice field all perfect settings for improvised musical gatherings with humans from different cultures communicating only in the universal language of musical expression.

-Volume was produced by Lisa Nordström herself and mixed to- gether with Åke Linton at Svenska Grammofonstudion in Gothen- burg.
-The album will be released in both Sweden and worldwide by Pether Lindgren’s label ajabu! on 17th November.
+Volume was produced by Lisa Nordström herself and mixed together with Åke Linton at Svenska Grammofonstudion in Gothenburg.
+The album was released in both Sweden and worldwide by Pether Lindgren’s label ajabu! in November 2017.

-The documentary Sonica Sequence premiered at the prestigious documentary lm festival CPH:DOX in early 2017.
-After a very well received rst screening it is now scheduled to be shown at: Way Out West in Gothenburg, Nordic Panorama in Malmö, Dokstation in Bucharest, Unerhört in Hamburg and EMFF in Russia.
-Sonica Sequence has also recently been shown at Womex in Katowice and during 2018 the lm will tour extensively with screenings in Colombia, Japan and the US already booked.
+The documentary Sonica Sequence premiered at the prestigious documentary filmfestival CPH:DOX in early 2017.
+After a very well received first screening its been shown at: Way Out West in Gothenburg, Nordisk Panorama in Malmö, Dokstation in Bucharest, Unerhört in Hamburg, Tempo in Stockholm, Cimmfest in Chicago and EMFF in Russia among others.
+Sonica Sequence has also been selected at Womex in Katowice and during 2018 the film will tour extensively with screenings for example in USA and Colombia.